-Leading in an overconfident manner with excessive pride and little agility has no place in leadership, particularly at the C-level.
+Leading overconfidently with hubris with excessive pride and little agility has no place in leadership, particularly at the C-level.
 Although we’ve all seen it, this behavior can’t be tolerated or accepted as a norm.
-Great leaders call on their team, colleagues, clients and bosses for honest advice and welcome collaboration.
+Great leaders call on their team, colleagues, clients, and bosses for honest advice and welcome collaboration.

 A HUMBLE LEADER DOES NOT THINK LESS OF THEMSELVES, THEY JUST THINK OF OTHERS MORE THAN THEMSELVES.

 Nobody can be a subject matter expert in all areas.
 Executives must embrace their colleagues’ and bosses’ value and advice versus making arrogance-based decisions.
 Leaders who protect their team’s value at the expense of productivity and accuracy are particularly egregious.
 They instill a protective barrier that breaks down communication between other departments, peers, and their bosses.

 It has been proven repeatedly that overconfidence causes destruction.
 C-suite leaders must understand that decisions on the executive level have deep and lasting impacts.
 It destroys relationships, alienates teams and can lead to massive mistakes.